Atlantic Creoles: Music

-Dozens of music genres and their subsequent subcultures originated or partly originated from US Atlantic creole culture including pop, rap, country, hip hop, EDM, rock and jazz.
+Dozens of music genres and their subsequent subcultures originated or partly originated from US Atlantic Creole culture including pop, rap, country, hip hop, EDM, rock and jazz.
 Many of these genres originate from early genres that were a blend of musical cultures from Africa, Europe and the Americas such as spirituals and blue grass.
-In the 20th century ragtime, the blues, and jazz would originate from Atlantic creole culture.
+In the 20th century ragtime, the blues, and jazz would originate from Atlantic Creole culture.

 Encompassing the earliest folk traditions to present day popular music "Africans brought their own cultures and way of life to the Americas.
 As enslaved Africans they participated in African rituals and music-making events.
 They told stories, sang, danced, played African and African-derived instruments, and more broadly, celebrated life as they had done in Africa.
 In North America, their introduction to European culture and music came from participating in or witnessing the religious and social activities of slaveholders, which they reinterpreted to conform to their own cultural practices and musical values through processes of adaption and resistance.
 As freed people, Blacks and their descendants continued to create new and distinctive styles of Black music in the tradition of African music-making that defined their unique African-American identity."

 US Creole music speaks directly to the experience of African-American people, showing us the duality of both African and American identities, as well as their perseverance, which continues to shape their music today.

-US Creole religion and spiritual practices
+Religion and spiritual practices

-Louisiana Voodoo (Vaudou louisianais), also known as New Orleans Voodoo, is an Atlantic creole religion that originated in Louisiana, now in the southern United States.
+Louisiana Voodoo (Vaudou louisianais), also known as New Orleans Voodoo, is an Atlantic Creole religion that originated in Louisiana, now in the southern United States.
 It arose through a process of syncretism between the traditional religions of West Africa, the Roman Catholic form of Christianity, and Haitian Vodou.
 No central authority is in control of Louisiana Voodoo, which is organized through autonomous groups.

-Hoodoo is a set of spiritual practices, traditions, and beliefs which were created and concealed by Atlantic creoles in North America.
-Hoodoo evolved from various traditional African religions and practices, and in the American South, incorporated various elements of American botanical knowledge.
-Hoodoo is Creole tradition created during the time of enslavement in the United States, and is an esoteric system of Creole occultism.
-Many of the practices are similar to other African Diaspora traditions as the practices come from the Bakongo people in Central Africa.
+Hoodoo is a set of spiritual practices, traditions, and beliefs which were created and concealed by Atlantic Creoles in North America.
+Hoodoo evolved from various traditional African religions and practices, and, in the American South, incorporated various elements of American botanical knowledge.
+Hoodoo is Creole tradition created during the time of enslavement in the United States and is an esoteric system of Creole occultism.
+Many of the practices are similar to those of other African Diaspora traditions, as the practices come from the Bakongo people in Central Africa.
 During the transatlantic slave trade, about 40 percent of Africans taken to the United States were Bantu-Kongo.
 Hoodoo is a syncretic spiritual system that combines Christianity, Islam brought over by enslaved West African Muslims, and Spiritualism.
-Practitioners of Hoodoo are called rootworkers, conjure doctors, conjure man or conjure woman, root doctors, Hoodoo doctors, and swampers.
-Regional synonyms for Hoodoo include conjure or rootwork.
+Practitioners of Hoodoo are called rootworkers, conjure doctors, conjure men, conjure women, root doctors, Hoodoo doctors, and swampers.
+Regional synonyms for Hoodoo include conjure and rootwork.

-Creoles historically could be found in various Christian and Islamic religions and worship houses that were typically segregated from White identified populations though some White passing creoles could be found in either.
+Creoles historically could be found in various Christian and Islamic denominations, their houses of worship typically segregated from White-identified populations, though some White-passing Creoles could be found in either.